TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 Social media
 ============

-This tab is used to enrich social media snippets for the URL of the page It uses the ext_seo system extension.
+This tab is used to enrich social media snippets for the URL of the page.
+It uses the ext_seo system extension.
 See the :ref:`SEO Core extension <ext_seo:for-editors>` manual for more information.

 .. _pages-properties-metadata: